OpeningDesign/encryption-test/README.md

 #### To unlock a repo with a 'collaboration' key:
 - Your collaborator has given you {filename}.gpg file.
 Store somewhere safe.
 Remember the file's path, for steps below.
 - Open a command window at the repo folder (top most level -- that is no subdirectiories)
   - One method: Navigate to the project folder, hold down the Shift key and right-click the folder.
-The context menu will contain an entry, ‘Git Bash Here”
+The context menu will contain an entry, ‘Open PowerShell window here'.
 - `./git-crypt.exe unlock C:/path/to/filename.gpg`
 - All encrypted file/folders should be accessible now.